-The key personnel collectively have over 30 years of consistent experience with evaluation.
-In addition, with the exception of Ms. Westbrook, each key personnel holds a terminal degree, directs theses/dissertations, receives research funding, and evaluates multiple programs/interventions at higher education institutions with both quantitative and qualitative methodologies, and utilizes a wide variety of small- and large-scale data sets involving multiple outcome measures including persistence and completion.
+The key personnel collectively have over 40 years of consistent experience with evaluation.
+In addition, each key personnel holds a terminal degree, directs theses/dissertations, receives research funding, and evaluates multiple programs/interventions at higher education institutions with both quantitative and qualitative methodologies, and utilizes a wide variety of small- and large-scale data sets involving multiple outcome measures including persistence and completion.